Student Phone System

 The white jack should have a number beside it, which is the room location number but it is NOT your personal extension.
 See more information on this page under Your extension to find out about your personal extension.

-After your phone number has been set up, you may connect your phone and test it.
-If you test your phone by dialing from another number, and it does not ring to your room, please call the Help Desk or reply to the help ticket you received in your email regarding this phone number.
-They will then troubleshoot it with you.
+If you want a room extension, please go to help.nnu.edu, logging in with your NNU user name a password.
+Set up a ticket, giving your name, your i.d. number and your location (dorm name and room number).
+Ask for a room extension to be assigned to you.
+When the ticket is finished, your phone number will be provided to you.
+You can have any standard phone for your room.
+(NNU does not provide student phones.)
+After your phone number has been set up, you should connect your phone and test it.
+If you test your phone by dialing from another number and it does not ring to your room, please call the Help Desk at (208)467-8111, or reply to the help ticket you received in your email regarding this phone number.
+The TMR will then troubleshoot it with you.

 Making a call